LinkedEarth/PaleoBooks/doc/contributor_guide.rst

     * - `thumbnail`
       - the name of the thumbnail image for *the whole book* (assumed to be .png, if not indicated)
     * - parts
-      - below this will be the sections your book is organized into
+      - below this will be the content types your book is organized by (e.g., Lifehacks, Science Bits)
     * - `caption`
       - the name of the `part` (e.g., Lifehacks)
     * - chapters